vizoros/peer/README.md

 ![](images/vizoros-logo-smaller.png)
 # Vizoros First Class Ultra Peer and Super Peer

-Experience our visionary cutting edge lean Vizor (Web) technology that supports a proprietary 3D (AR/VR technology).
+Experience our visionary cutting edge lean browser based Vizor (Web) technology that supports a proprietary 3D (AR/VR technology).

 These are just some of the features of our Super Peer.